Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 • Cost: $0

-• Best For: Startups, indie developers, and anyone building a rapid MVP before seeking investment.
+• Best For: Startups, indie developers, and anyone building an MVP before seeking investment.

 • Key Limitation: Projects on the free plan that are inactive for 7 days will be paused.
 You also have strict usage limits.
 Once you hit those limits, your service may be disrupted until you upgrade.